Dayvid-William/Rest-with-spring-boot-and-java-erudio/README.md

 - Creating method for validate token.

-- Creating method JwtTokenFilter and JwtConfigurer
+- Creating method JwtTokenFilter and JwtConfigurer.

 - Implementing Security Config.

-- Learning how to generate encrypted password
+- Learning how to generate encrypted password.

-- Defining parameters for use in postman
+- Defining parameters for use in postman.

 ### Securing Api With Rest Assured Test Container And JUnit5

 - Fixing broken tests and adding token and accont credentials VO.

-- Creating AuthControllerTests With Json
+- Creating AuthControllerTests With Json.

-- Creating AuthControllerTests With Xml
+- Creating AuthControllerTests With Xml.

+- Creating custom YMLMapper.

-- Creating AuthControllerTests With Yaml
+- Creating AuthControllerTests With Yaml.